 Feed Your Neighbors

-1 in 7 Tennesseans are food insecure, which means they lack consistent access to nutritious food.
+1 in 8 Tennesseans and 1 in 5 children are food insecure, which means they lack consistent access to nutritious food.
 According to the USDA, 31 percent of food waste at the retail and consumer levels translated to 133 billion pounds and $161 billion worth of edible food in 2010.
 This is food that could have been donated to help feed food insecure people. but instead was sent to the landfill.
 Additional food waste, nearly 10 million tons a year comes from farms, due to cosmetic standards of stores and restaurants, influenced by a high demand of “perfect produce” by consumers.
 Efforts from gleaning organizations and food banks helps to get this wholesome food from the farms to those who are food insecure.

 So how can you help?